Big Creek Great Smoky Mountains National Park

 Mouse Creek Falls, Big Creek

-The Falls are visible from a small overlook off to the left of Big Creek Trail(where this photo was taken) You'll know where to find it, when you see the rails to tie up horses.
+You can see the falls from a small overlook off to the left of Big Creek Trail (where this photo was taken).
+You'll know where to find it when you see the rails to tie up horses.
 There is a scramble trail down to Big Creek for a better view, but it's steep, so be careful.

-When water in Big Creek is lower, you can cross big creek to the falls, and there is a small pool at the bottom.
-We do not recommend doing this when water is higher and Big Creek is running heavy, it can be dangerous.
+When water in Big Creek is lower, you can cross Big Creek to the falls, and there is a small pool at the bottom.
+We do not recommend doing this when water is higher and Big Creek is running heavy.
+It can be dangerous.

 Here's a video with Mouse Creek Falls in it.
 Mouse Creek Falls is near the end, after Midnight Hole: